What is Moving and Handling in Health and Social Care?

 What are the Moving and Handling Policy and Legislation in Health and Social Care?

 Illegal moving and handling in health and social care refers to physical contact that are harmful to users or carers.
 Such techniques have the potential to cause unavoidable pain and discomfort.
 In addition, when health and care personnel treat users roughly, users may suffer abuse.
 These incidents can occur due to ignorance or inadequate application of moving and handling procedures.
-Illegal and rough techniques are associated with the following things.1.
-The Drag Lift
+Illegal and rough techniques are associated with the following things.

 The drag lift is when the carer places a hand or arm under the user’s armpit.
 This lift might injure the carer’s spine, shoulders, wrists, and knees.
-In addition, there is a risk of harm to the user’s upper arm fractures and shoulder dislocation.2.
-The Orthodox/Cradle Lift
+In addition, there is a risk of harm to the user’s upper arm fractures and shoulder dislocation.

 In the orthodox lift, two carers place their hands beneath the user’s arms or behind the back and underneath the user’s leg.
 The carer lifts at arm’s length while twisting the trunk and holding the user away from the centre.
-In addition, an orthodox or cradle lift is likely to injure the user’s shoulders and knees.3.
-The Through-Arm Lift/Slide
+In addition, an orthodox or cradle lift is likely to injure the user’s shoulders and knees.

 In the through-arm lift or slide, two carers work together on either side of the user to move or slide them into a sitting posture on the bed.
 This technique puts strain on the caregiver’s posture and position.
 Additionally, it causes pain in the user’s forearm and underarms.